-The only ex parte communication between a party and neutral outside of the ADR conference shall be for the purposes of verifying appointment times and locations or answering questions about the ADR process and procedures.
-The neutral may meet privately with any party or any attorney during the ADR conference.
+The only ex parte communication between a party and mediator outside of the mediation conference shall be for the purposes of verifying appointment times and locations or answering questions about the ADR process and procedures.
+If a mediator wishes to begin the mediation process prior to the appointed time by receiving written reports or speaking with each party prior to a joint session, the mediator must review the mediation guidelines prior to such action with all parties, must inform the parties of the mediator's billing practices for this time, and must inform all parties that these activities are taking place prior to the time set for the mediation session.
+The mediator may meet privately with any party or any attorney during the mediation conference.